humarroquin/Amy-portfolio/README.md

 ### What I learned

-I learned how to find the index of the middle image and place it in the center of my slider container when the page loads.
+I learned how to find the index of the middle image in the slider container and place it in the center of the container when the page loads.

 ```js
 // Center the middle image